materialsproject/pymatgen-db/docs/mgvv.rst

 Expression  Meaning
 ==========  =======
 +-          Change in sign.
++-=         Change in sign, including change from positive or negative to zero.
 +-X         Plus or minus more than X. abs(new - old) > X +X-Y        Plus more than X or minus more than Y. (new - old) > X or (old - new) > Y +-X=        Plus or minus X or more. abs(new - old) >= X